vruusmann/openscoring.io/_posts/2018-07-09-converting_sparkml_pipeline_pmml.md

 ### Updating application code

-The `org.jpmml.sparkml.ConverterUtil` utility class is still part of JPMML-SparkML, but it has been marked as deprecated, and rendered dysfunctional - both `#toPMML(StructType, PipelineModel)` and `#toPMMLByteArray(StructType, PipelineModel)` utility methods throw an `java.lang.UnsupportedOperationException` when invoked:
+The `org.jpmml.sparkml.ConverterUtil` utility class is still part of JPMML-SparkML, but it has been marked as deprecated, and rendered dysfunctional - both `#toPMML(StructType, PipelineModel)` and `#toPMMLByteArray(StructType, PipelineModel)` utility methods always throw an `java.lang.UnsupportedOperationException`:

 ```
 java.lang.UnsupportedOperationException: Replace "org.jpmml.sparkml.ConverterUtil.toPMMLByteArray(schema, pipelineModel)" with "new org.jpmml.sparkml.PMMLBuilder(schema, pipelineModel).buildByteArray()"